waggle-sensor/summer2021/Go/daily_blog.md

  - can get the effects of a multi-channel gateway on a single channel
  - May help bridge gaps between p2p approach and network approach

 ##### Tuesday:
+- 3:00 PM meeting today with prof. Dunn and the rest of NAISE
+   - finishing up the last of the presentations
+   - talking about the end internship and final deliverables